medson10/GithubInfo/README.md

 # GithubInfo
-A application built with React where you can get information about users of Github
+A application built with React and Webpack where you can get information about users of Github